ericfransen/notes/README.md

 ## Prerequisites

 1.  **(Recommended) GitHub CLI**: For a fully automated setup.
 Install it from [cli.github.com](https://cli.github.com).
-2.  **(Recommended) VS Code `code` command**: For opening notes in an editor, although you can specify your own editor command in the config file.
+2.  **(Recommended) VSCode `code` command**: For opening notes in an editor, although you can specify your own editor command in the config file.

 ## Installation